Can Portable Power Station Be Used as UPS?

 When a Portable Power Station Makes Sense

 Want to keep your modem, lighting, or small appliances powered during blackouts?
-A PPS gives you more flexibility, bigger battery capacity, and portable use that a UPS can’t offer.
-For those on the move, having power for camping ensures you're never disconnected.
-Small units like a portable power box, 50ah power station, or 40ah lithium power station are ideal for keeping phones and routers alive.
+A PPS gives you more flexibility, bigger battery capacity, and portable use that a UPS can't offer.
+You might also want to understand how to connect a portable power station to your house for a more permanent backup setup.